Wednesday Night Class Races - Sailing Instructions

 8.3 Provisional Ratings - Provisional ratings will be assigned to yachts racing that have not been previously assigned a rating by the DYC Ratings Committee.

 8.4.
 Boats that wish to move between JAM and another class can do so prior to the start of a race series.

 8.5 Boats may appeal their rating by writing to the Chairperson of the Ratings Committee outlining the basis for the appeal.

-9.1 While racing all yachts shall carry life-saving equipment conforming to government regulations that apply in the racing area.
+9.1 While racing all yachts shall carry life-saving equipment conforming to government regulations that apply in the racing area, as well as the equipment specified by subsections 9.2, 9.3 and 9.4 of this Rule 9.
 Failure to do so will result in the yacht scoring a DSQ.
-DYC strongly recommends compliance with US Sailing requirements as listed in the US Safety Equipment Requirements (USSER) document under the "US Coastal Category".
+In addition, DYC strongly recommends compliance with US Sailing requirements as listed in the US Safety Equipment Requirements (USSER) document under the "US Coastal Category".